 Since retirement Jim has worked part-time as the coordinator of the Vermont State Rehabilitation Council.
 He is currently a part-time field producer for Town Meeting TV/ Center for Media & Democracy in Burlington.

-In addition to being an inventor (several inventions; two U.S. patents), Jim is an amateur poet and serious gardener.
+In addition to being an inventor (several inventions; two U.S. patents), Jim is an amateur poet and hiker, bicyclist, and gardener.
 He has been married for 35 years to Margaret (Meg) Pond; they have five children and eight grandchildren.